 Local, regional, state, federal, and international organizations interested in global Earth system science and applications to topics relevant to the SDGs: tracking urbanization, disaster monitoring, and electrification.

-- One two-hour session
+- One 2-hour session

 - A certificate of completion will be provided to participants that attend the live webinar and complete the homework assignment.
 Note: Certificates of completion only indicate the attendee participated in all aspects of the training.
 They do not imply proficiency on the subject matter, nor should they be seen as a professional certification.